hmcvay/galactic-age/README.md

 <br>

 ## Description
-This application takes an age from the user and computes what their age would be on different planets, as well as computing how many years left they would have left to live on said planet, based of life expectancy statistics.
+This application takes an age from the user and computes what their age would be on different planets, as well as computing how many years left they would have left to live on said planet, based off life expectancy statistics.
 <br>

 ## Setup/Installation Requirements